CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 ### To Visit or Not to Visit?
 Ok sure, in my contrived example, these metrics seem really important, but what about in the real world?

 Well let's say you've got a cough and you are about to visit your immunocompromised grandma in high security prison, so you take a COVID test.
 Thankfully, it says you are negative!
-But then you read the back of the box and you see that the test has 100% precision but only 60% recall.
+But then you read the back of the box and you see that the test has 100% precision but only 20% recall.

 Can you really be certain you don't have COVID?
-Well that 100% precision means you could have been certain of a positive diagnosis...but since you had a negative result, and recall is only 60%, there is still a 40% chance that you have COVID.
+Well that 100% precision means you could have been certain of a positive diagnosis...but since you had a negative result, and recall is only 20%, there is still a decent chance that you have COVID.

-Maybe you shouldn't visit your guilty grandma after all.
+To know the exact percent, you would need to know the your a priori probability of having COVID considering you have a cough...but for now, maybe you shouldn't visit your guilty grandma after all.

 <!-- ## What about F1??
 I see lots of ML practitioners using the F1 score as a replacement for accuracy